Last Update: 25th April 2022

 We are striving to return all activities to more "normal" level but there are still some practical precautionary measures in place such as reduced cross-year contact and increased sanitation measures.

-When cases of Covid-19 are identified in the school and they meet the reporting threshold, these are reported to the Worcestershire County Council Local Outbreak Response Team ("LORT").
+We still have the option of contacting the Worcestershire County Council Local Outbreak Response Team ("LORT") should there be numerous cases in school.
 The LORT then advise the school on necessary actions to take.
 When there are numerous cases within a class, we may request families of our pupils to undertake testing to enable the school to remain open.

 We will continue to keep everyone updated through our usual communications or additional phone/text messages where urgent information needs to be relayed.